An $(\epsilon,\delta)$-accurate level set estimation with a stopping criterion: Acknowledgments

 \section{Acknowledgments}

 This work was supported by Grants-in-Aid from the Japan Society for the Promotion of Science (JSPS) for Scientific Research (KAKENHI grant nos.
-JP20K19871 and JP24K20836 to K.M., JP24K15088 and JP22K17951 to H.I., and JP22H03653, JP23H04483 and JPMJMI21G2).
+JP23K28146 and JP24K20836 to K.M., JP24K15088 to H.I., and JP23K24909, 25H01494 and JPMJMI21G2 to H.H.).